KhadijaElghozail/-AI-Driven-Interview-System/README.md

 - Conducts video-based interviews where the candidate answers predefined HR questions.
 - Analyzes emotional expressions and stress levels using facial recognition .
 - Evaluates candidate responses to technical questions generated using web scraping .
+#### Contribution
+- Implemented the non technical test feature .
+- Helped integrate the technical test feature and speech to text features .

 ### Tools and Technologies Used